Shark in the Water

 "Shark in the Water" is a song recorded by English singer-songwriter V V Brown for her debut studio album Travelling Like the Light.
 It was released on 6 July 2009 by Island Records as the album's third single.
 The song is a metaphorical record about anxiety, and was inspired by Brown's experience with infidelity by a past boyfriend who liked to stalk her in his free time.
 The song is her first single to get high airplay on U.S. music channels and radio (neither "Leave!" nor "Crying Blood" were able to achieve this).
 The song was also re-recorded in the Simlish language of The Sims and is featured in The Sims 3: Ambitions.
 The song is her first single to chart in the U.S. on Billboard Hot 100 peaking at number sixty-seven.
 The song was certified Gold in the US.

 Music video

 The video is about Brown finding out that her boyfriend is cheating on her, so she follows him around taking pictures of him with the other girl.
 At the beginning of the video she starts to record the song on a radio.
 The video switches between Brown walking by the side of a canal, and under a bridge, to seeing her at a pub table looking at the pictures of her cheating boyfriend.
 It finishes with a view of her boyfriend's house with a picture on his door and the radio that Brown used to record the song on the doorstep.

-A second version of the music video was shot to promote the U.S. release of the album which features Brown performing at a carnival.
-The video also features the cast of the hit Canadian series Degrassi.
-The cast of Degrassi portray various carnival-goers and performers each in a different scenario that represents a storyline from the show's 10th season.
-VV Brown witnesses these scenes from backstage before she's shown going on stage and performing for a crowd.